 By my 27th birthday, I had already lived a more full life than most people could ever hope to.

-How’s that, you ask?
-Well, in less than 10 years out of high school, I experienced much of California and Western Europe while serving in the military, I earned a college degree, and then I experienced amazing places and cultures over two years of traveling through South America with the Peace Corps.
+In less than 10 years out of high school, I had tasted a good bit of California, Western Europe, and other places while serving in the military, I earned a college degree, and then I experienced amazing places and cultures over two years of traveling through South America with the Peace Corps.
 Oh, and I met and married the girl of my dreams.
 How much better could it get, right?

 But then the “Great Life Suck” took over the next 20 years of my life.

 Do I paint even a remotely accurate picture of your life?
-Regrettably, this was my life for far too long.
+Regrettably, this was mine for far too long.

-The funny thing is, I’d been keenly observing others live this way of life for 30-some years.
-I was a young lad on a train somewhere in Europe when I started watching and taking notes on why we humans do what we do, and I’ve been carefully studying us ever since.
-Yet even while observing our illogical behavior—sure that it wouldn’t happen to me—I still fell victim to this false American Dream.
+The funny thing is that I’d been keenly observing others live this way of life since my youth.
+I was a young punk on a train somewhere in Europe when I started watching and taking notes on why we humans do what we do, and I’ve been carefully studying us ever since.
+Yet even while observing our illogical behavior, I got sucked into what I loathed just the same.

 So here we are.

 My hope is that the many Life Tips I’ve learned through experience and observation can help you discover (or rediscover) that better side of you, that side of you that’s been collecting dust lo these many years.
-And if you are still blessed with youth, my hope is to alert you to the mistakes I’ve made so that you’ll consider a different path.
+If you are reading this and are still blessed with youth, my hope is to alert you to the mistakes I’ve made so that you’ll avoid those paths.

 I’ve lived, learned, and loved across most of these United States, 20 countries, 11 colleges and universities, and what feels like a million jobs and careers.
 I’ve been a miserable failure and a great success, a quitter and a champion, a pawn and a king.